srobo/ops-manual/annual-robotics-competition/committee-membership.md

 ### Eligibility

 All registered SR volunteers who have participated in at least one full (11-month) competition cycle, including volunteering at the main competition event, are invited to express an interest in a place on a committee.
-Committee members are selected from applicants who have relevant skills and xxxx.
+Committee members are selected from applicants who have relevant skills and experience.
 Preference is gven to volunteers who have actively particpated in the work of the relevant team.

 ### Committee cycles